 - This drug may cause very bad and sometimes deadly bleeding.
-Do not take this drug if you have bleeding problems or a history of stroke.
-If you are 75 years or older, talk with your doctor before using this drug.
-If you weigh less than 132 pounds (60 kg), bleed easily, or take drugs that may raise the chance of bleeding, talk with your doctor.
-Talk to your doctor about stopping this drug before you have surgery.
-Try to stop at least 7 days before any surgery.
-Follow how to take exactly.
+Do not take this drug if you are bleeding, including from an ulcer or bleeding in the brain.
+Do not take this drug if you have ever had a stroke, transient ischemic attack (TIA), or bleeding in the brain.
+If you are 75 years or older, weigh less than 132 pounds (60 kg), bleed easily, or take drugs that may raise the chance of bleeding, talk with your doctor before using this drug.

 - If you have an allergy to prasugrel or any other part of this drug.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.